johnschoeman/sprinkles-of-functional-programming/deck.md

 <br/>

 ### Given
-that methods are easy to change in OO and data are easy to change in FP
+that methods are easy to add in OO and data is easy to add in FP

 ---